jansolo/aXbo-research/README.md

 	cd aXbo-research/aXbo-research
 	$ANT_HOME/bin/ant clean jar

+The binaries are copied to the dist directory.

-Additionally the build script supports the generation of an app wrapper (aXbo research.app) on Mac OSX.
+Additionally the build script supports the generation of an app wrapper (``aXbo research.app``.) on Mac OSX.

 	$ANT_HOME/bin/ant bundle-aXbo-research